C2SM/c2sm.github.io/tools/zephyr.md

 ## Support status

-The `main` branch is being tested upon creating a PR.
+The `main` branch undergoes testing upon the creation of a PR.

+Daily scans of the below listed datasets are conducted, generating file tree JSONs that are then uploaded, ensuring that newly arrived data is promptly available on the [Zephyr-website](https://zephyr.ethz.ch) and kept up to date.

 ## Features